1

 Speedy Salmon Patties

-I combine seven easy ingredients for this salmon patty recipe.
+I combine seven easy ingredients for these salmon patties.
 When I was a girl growing up on the farm, my mom often fixed these when we were late in the field.
-These salmon cakes are also tasty with chopped green peppers added to the mixture. —Bonnie Evans, Cameron, North Carolina
+They're are also tasty with chopped green peppers added to the mixture. —Bonnie Evans, Cameron, North Carolina

 Lemon-Rosemary Pork Tenderloin